 Post a construction waste management plan on site and educate each subcontractor on the aspects of the plan that pertains to their work and enforce these measures.
 The waste management plan must either provide for onsite separation of materials to be recycled or provide for separation of recyclable materials by clean-up or waste hauling firms.
-Maintain documentation on diversion rate for each material.
+The builder must maintain documentation on diversion rate for each material.

-1. Wood
+Wood

-Avoid disposal of a minimum of 75% (by weight or volume) of solid sawn wood by recycling through a state or county approved program or by on-site grinding and application of wood chips as mulch.
-Pressure treated wood is exempt from this requirement and may not be milled or applied as mulch.
+- Avoid disposal of a minimum of 75% (by weight) of solid sawn wood by recycling through a state or county approved program or by on-site grinding and application of wood chips as mulch. - Pressure treated wood is exempt from this requirement and may not be milled or applied as mulch.

-2. Drywall
+Drywall

-Avoid disposal of a minimum of 75% (by weight or volume) of drywall generated from construction through an approved recycling program, or by onsite grinding and application of drywall as a soil amendment.
+- Avoid disposal of a minimum of 75% (by weight) of drywall generated from construction activities through an approved recycling program, or by onsite grinding and application of drywall as a soil amendment. - Only unpainted drywall is eligible for this requirement.